telliott99/MySwift/part2/matrix.rst

     >

 I added a String extension that does ``rjust``, and changed the Slice extension to be on Array instead, and convert to an Array before calling ``combine``.
 There is a constructor that takes input data for the matrix, as well as the dimensions.

-It still has an extra newline I have to get rid of.